adetalhouet/ocp-gitops/ztp/README.md

 Also, based on the upstream Ironic image, I had to adjust the start command of the `ironic-api` and `ironic-conductor` to alter their `ironic.conf` configuration so it would consume the exposed `Route` rather than the internal IP.
 In both of these containers, the `/etc/ironic/ironic.conf` configuration is created at runtime, based on the Jinja template `/etc/ironic/ironic.conf.j2`; so I modify the template to have the resulting generated config as expected.

 Finally, Ironic uses host network (although not required in our case), so I have granted the `metal-provisioner` ServiceAccount `privileged` SCC.
 And in the `ironic-bmo-configmap` you need to update the `PROVISIONING_INTERFACE` to reflect your node interface.
 This is stupid, because we don't care about this at all in our case, but Ironic will basically take the IP from this interface and use it at many places.
-Actually, some of the place where it uses the host ip are the placed where we made the change in the `ironic.conf` in the previous section.
+Actually, some of the place where it uses the host ip are the places where we made the change in the `ironic.conf` in the previous section.

 Keep in mind, the initial intention of this `bare-metal-operator` is to work in a `BareMetal` environment, where it is assumed the `PROVISIONING_INTERFACE` is on a network that can reach the nodes you would want to either add in the cluster, or provisioned with OpenShift using the ZTP flow.